martinalebachew/Asunder/README.md

 ### Asunder-Decryptor
 - [ ] Communication with the extension
-- [ ] PDF downloading using curl
+- [x] PDF downloading using curl
-- [ ] PDF decryption using Apryse binaries
+- [x] PDF decryption and linearization
-- [ ] Modification of Apryse binaries
+- [ ] Modifications of PDFNetC

-## Source of binaries
-The source code for the binaries is proprietary and available only to Apryse.
-Yet, the Apryse SDK for multiple languages contains a compiled dynamic library binaries and SWIG wrappers.
-We use those binaries in Asunder-decryptor.
+## Modified PDFNetC
+PDFNetC is the official Apryse C++ library used in Asunder for decryption.
-Future versions might use slightly modified versions of those binaries, that does not include the Apryse watermark on downloaded PDFs and does not require a trial key.
+Future versions might use slightly modified versions of those binaries, that does not include the Apryse watermark on downloaded PDFs nor require a trial key.